Skip to Content

 How Long Does it Take to Climb Mount Etna?

-This depends on how you visit.
-Most hiking tours, that reach the summit, take around six hours, with around three to four hours of hiking.
-If you’re hiking independently, without using the cable car or Unimog services, the hike up could take anywhere between 2–4 hours, depending on your level of fitness.
-Of course, the hike down would be much quicker, taking around 1.5–3 hours, again, depending on your level of fitness.
+If you’re hiking Mount Etna without a guide and without using the cable car or Unimog services, the hike up could take between 2 and 4 hours, depending on your fitness level and the route you take.
+Of course, the hike down would be much quicker, taking around 1.5–3 hours, again, depending on your level of fitness and the track you descend.

 Is the Mount Etna Summit Open?

-Is it Safe to Climb Mount Etna?
+Is it Safe to Hike Mount Etna?

 Yes, if you hike with a guide, hiking Mount Etna is much safer.
 Certainly, hiking independently isn’t as safe.
 And, above all, Mount Etna is an active volcano.
 So, as is the case with exploring any active volcano, safety is never guaranteed.